Version française / Groupes de recherche et projets thématiques

 Consultez le blog du projet

 Colloque "Who cares?
-Psychiatry in the English-speaking world: People and Places", Université Paris Nanterre, 6-7 February 2025
+Psychiatry in the English-speaking world: Theories and Policies", Université Paris Nanterre, 19-21 March 2026

 Retrouvez notre appel à communication en cliquant sur le lien ci-dessous: